tdwg/website/conferences/2024/oa-abstract-submission-guidelines/index.md

 **Sign in or create an account** with Oxford Abstracts [https://auth.oxfordabstracts.com/?redirect=virtual/event/6771/homepage](https://auth.oxfordabstracts.com/?redirect=virtual/event/6771/homepage) before accessing the submission portal.
 Note that event organizers will use this email to communicate with you about the conference and your abstract submission.

 **Access the submission form** [https://app.oxfordabstracts.com/stages/8623/submitter](https://app.oxfordabstracts.com/stages/8623/submitter) after signing in.
 As the submitter, you will be asked to fill out the following form fields.
 Responses to nearly all questions are required (*), although some fields within those questions may be optional.
-Where there are word limits, you are responsible for remaining within the guidelines.
+Where there are word limits, you are responsible for remaining within the guidelines. _Please proofread your abstract carefully as reviewers cannot edit your abstract._

 - __Title*__
   - Enter the FULL TITLE of your submission.